 Starting and Owning a Mobile Coffee Van Business

 Starting and owning a mobile coffee van business might be a great alternative to a coffee shop.
 But, what is involved, what is it really like, and would you enjoy running a coffee truck?
-Here is a beginners guide of FAQs plus an interview with an owner.

-Why would you buy a coffee van business and not a cafe?
+Why would you buy a coffee van business and not a Cafe?

 There are always cafes or coffee shops for sale, sometimes at attractive prices.
-Often you would be buying “a going concern” that rents premises and therefore not buying any real estate.
-The price of some coffee shops is similar to buying a mobile coffee van, so which is best?
+Often you would be buying “a going concern” that rents premises and not buying any real estate.
+The price of some coffee shops is therefore, similar to buying a mobile coffee van, so which is best?

 A cafe will have a commercial lease and is in a fixed location.

 Tip: A lower lease amount usually equates to lower foot traffic and may explain why the previous owner is selling.

 It’s always worth investigating why a previous cafe has not worked in the location.
 Do not rely on the reason a commercial real estate agent tells you and do your own investigation.

 A poor location will probably always be a poor location.
 Customers are lazy and often will not walk down side streets or out of the way places.